mjheick/UtherHistory/README.md

 ## 2009 January 20 / UVTexture

-I had taken Murasaki_hime's idea of "texture distribution", created the program and the storage.
+I had taken Murasaki_hime's idea of "texture distribution" and wrote the program and hosted the storage.
 After that it gained huge traction across the Utherverse.

 We had the domain [uvtexture.com](https://web.archive.org/web/20090709062557/http://uthernews.com:80/node/817) and a mirror upload on [Yetanotherpaper (archive.org)](https://web.archive.org/web/20090507195924/http://www.uthernews.com:80/node/817).

-## 2009 February 11 / Legal Action
+## 2009 February 10 / Legal Action

-The domain adminstrator received a legal thread about distributing software.
-They wrote back that they didn't write the software, and that was the end of that.
+The domain adminstrator for unliterate.net received a legal thread about distributing software ([cover](legal/Utherverse-Digital-Inc.-letter-to-M.-Heick.pdf),[letter](legal/Utherverse-Matthew-Heick-Feb-10-2009.pdf)).
+He responded stating that he didn't write the software and some words regarding DMCA and about website operators not being liable for content of website, and that was the end of that.

 This was also around when twizzlah got banned.